 THC Concentration Levels After Consumption

-Concentration levels of THC can become high in a person’s body if regularly consumed cannabis or marijuana.
+Concentration levels of THC can become high in a person’s body if regularly consumed cannabis or MMJ.
 These two illicit drug compounds can get into the body through smoking.
 People mostly consume cannabis through smoking.

 Once a person smokes the drug, the THC compounds get into the lungs and enter the bloodstream.
 The fast circulation of blood leads to the instant spread of THC along with other innumerable number of compounds including cannabidiol into the body.
 THC that is present throughout the body interrelates with the CB1 and CB2 receptors present in the endocannabiniod system of the body.
 The endocannabiniod system is an endogenous lipid-containing biological system that comprises of neurotransmitters, which connect to the central nervous system of the brain.